lowRISC/opentitan/hw/ip/edn/doc/registers.md

 This bit will be set to one when an illegal state has been detected for the EDN ack stage state machine.
 This error will signal a fatal alert.
 This bit will stay set until the next reset.

 ### ERR_CODE .
-SFIFO_OUTPUT_ERR
-This bit will be set to one when an error has been detected for the output FIFO.
-The type of error is reflected in the type status bits (bits 28 through 30 of this register).
-When this bit is set, a fatal error condition will result.

-### ERR_CODE .
 SFIFO_GENCMD_ERR
 This bit will be set to one when an error has been detected for the